 (b) A bicycle may be parked on a roadway at any location where parking is allowed if it is parked in such a manner that it does not obstruct the movement of a legally parked motor vehicle.

-No. Bicyclists are prohibited from controlled access highways.
-Bicyclists are only prohibited where freeway entrance signage prohibits it.
-This means that most of Minnesota’s state and trunk highways are accessible by bike.
+Bicyclists MAY be prohibited from controlled access highways.
+Bicyclists are only prohibited where freeway entrance signage prohibits it, as on our major Interstate highways.
+However most of Minnesota’s state and trunk highways are accessible by bike.

 Minnesota Statute 169.305, Subdivision 1: